 - Northeast Colorado Lay Speaker Academy - Sept.
 12 and 13

-- Concert with Stephen Fiess at St. Andrew UMC Highlands Ranch - April 26
+- Rebuilding When Your Relationship Ends Seminar at St. Andrew UMC Highlands Ranch - June 18

-Early bird registration for Creating a culture of Renewal ends April 22
+Creating a culture of Renewal early bird registration extended through may 22

 Led by Rebekah Simon-Peter, Creating a Culture of Renewal has a three-track program that is an award-winning, proven, and empowering approach to self-awareness, leadership and ministry.
 Using emotional intelligence, you will master the vital interplay between group dynamics, congregational culture and communication to bring new life to your congregation.

 Track 1 – Culture and Communication - Reduce the hidden messages and unintentional dynamics that keep your church stuck.

 Track 2 – Leadership Smarts - Become the kind of leader who builds up other leaders while gaining support and trust.

 Track 3 – Culture Shift! - Lead with a bold, kingdom-oriented vision that gets others on board and ushers in a new era in your congregation.